mercure-imaging/mercure/docs/install.rst

     chmod 700 setup.sh
     sudo ./setup.sh

-Open the Redash configuration page in a webbrowser
+Open the Redash configuration page in a web browser

 ::